 At USYD Rocketry Team, we take safety and design quality seriously.
 All of our projects are accomplished using an industry standard systems engineering approach and we credit our competition successes to a dedication to safe engineering practices.
 Our goal as a team is to contribute to Australia’s expanding space industry by conducting novel research, facilitating experiential learning opportunities, promoting STEM in the wider community, and demonstrating the technical aptitude growing within Australian universities.

-Our multi-award winning project, Firetail (2019-current), is our first ever 30,000 ft COTS rocket and has been designed to compete at both AURC in Australia and Spaceport America Cup in the United States.
+Our multi-award winning project, Firetail (2019-2021), is our first ever 30,000 ft COTS rocket and has been designed to compete at both AURC in Australia and Spaceport America Cup in the United States.

 Silvereye (2017-2019) was our first competition rocket and was designed to achieve an altitude of 10,000 ft.
 It was the first Australian rocket to enter Spaceport America Cup in 2019 and the first Australian rocket to achieve 1st place in the 10,000 ft COTS category that same year.